rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-cordova-sdk.md

 ## Installing the SDK

-To add the SDK as a dependency, navigate to the root folder of your application and execute the following command:
+To add the Cordova SDK as a dependency, navigate to the root folder of your application and run the following command:

 ```bash
 cordova plugin add rudder-sdk-cordova